agileek/docker-ansible/README.md

 ## Setup a docker with a SSH server running on a random port and customize it with ansible

 ### Prerequisites
+Docker >= 1.3.0
 In order for this to work, you must have:
+* docker
 * ansible
 * python-jinja2
 * python-yaml